AbubakerSalah/AbubakerSalah/README.md

 # Hi there, I'm Abubaker! 👋

-I'm a self-taught Frontend Developer passionate about creating responsive and user-friendly web applications.
+A self-taught Frontend Developer passionate about creating responsive and user-friendly web applications.
 Welcome to my GitHub profile, where I showcase my journey in the world of Frontend development!

 ## 🚀 About Me
 - 💻 Self-learner Front End Developer